 The PPI's analysis suggests that the Coalition Government's proposed reforms to the NHS, Teachers, Local Government and Civil Service pension schemes will reduce the average value of the benefit offered across all scheme members by more than a third, compared to the value of the schemes before the Coalition Government's proposed reforms.
-Across the four largest public service pension schemes the value of the schemes reduces, on average, from 23% of a scheme member's salary before the reforms to 15% of a scheme member's salary after the Coalition Government's proposed reforms.
-(Chart 1)
+Across the four largest public service pension schemes the value of the schemes reduces, on average, from 23% of a scheme member's salary before the reforms to 15% of a scheme member's salary after the Coalition Government's proposed reforms (Chart 1).

-Nevertheless, even after the Coalition's proposed reforms the benefit offered by all four of the largest public service pension schemes remains more valuable, on average, than the pension benefit offered by Defined Contribution (DC) schemes that are now most commonly offered to employees in the private sector, which are typically worth around 10% of a DC scheme member's salary.
+Nevertheless, even after the Coalition's proposed reforms the benefit offered by all four of the largest public service pension schemes remains more valuable, on average, than the pension benefit offered by Defined Contribution (DC) schemes that are now most commonly offered to employees in the private sector, into which employers typically contribute around 7% of a DC scheme member's salary.